2006 Kenyan Air Force Harbin Y-12 crash: Recovery efforts

 As part of the rescue and recovery missions, the Kenyan government sent two planes to assist in the efforts, with the Kenya Wildlife Service also sending a plane to evacuate the injured.
-The Ministry of Defence stated that "The government has dispatched a search and rescue team to support rescue operations which are in progress."
+The government also sent a search and rescue team.
 Speaking to Agence France-Presse, Farid Abdulkadir, head of disaster operations for the Kenya Red Cross Society stated that "Of those who were on board, we only managed to take four people to hospital – It was a very bad crash.
 We are trying to get body bags there. – My workers on the ground are trying to pull out bodies from the wreckage."

 On 11 April, it was reported that plans to bury two of the victims were abandoned as pathologists had difficulties in identifying the bodies.
 By 12 April, Chief Government pathologist Moses Njue had managed to identify seven out of thirteen bodies.
 By 13 April, it was reported that all of the bodies had been identified.
 Later on, all the victims' bodies were flown to Nairobi for further analysis and identification.
 The Kenyan Government paid for all the funeral expenses of the 14 victims of the crash.